llsoftsec/llsoftsecbook/book.md

 \missingcontent{Add section describing the structure of the rest of the book.}

-# Memory vulnerability based attacks and mitigations
+# Memory vulnerability based attacks

 ## A bit of background on memory vulnerabilities